SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 Files are partitioned to enable recovery and repair of a system, with the boot file holding some of the key files relating to starting and restoring (booting and rebooting) the computer.

-Kothari, et al, provide a handy list of files and how they are partitioned
+Kothari, eet al.,  provide a handy list of files and how they are partitioned

 - bin for binary files
 - boot for files relating to the boot folder, this allows the computer to be "booted" or "rebooted" referring to the operations in the root files to mount other file systems on the computer, essential start-up data